Contrastive Learning for Unsupervised Domain Adaptation of Time Series: Discussion

-In this paper, we propose a novel framework for unsupervised domain adaptation (UDA) of time series based on contrastive learning, called \framework.
-To the best of our knowledge, \framework is the first approach that learns domain-invariant semantics in multivariate time series for UDA.
-As shown in our experiments with real-world, medical data, \framework achieves state-of-the-art performance for UDA of time series.
+\textbf{Conclusion:} In this paper, we propose a novel framework for UDA of time series based on contrastive learning, called \framework.
+To the best of our knowledge, \framework is the first approach that learns domain-invariant, contextual representation in multivariate time series for UDA.
+Further, \framework achieves state-of-the-art performance for UDA of time series.
+Importantly, our two novel components -- i.e., our custom CL and our NNCL -- yield clear performance improvements.
+Finally we expect our framework of direct practical value for medical applications where risk scores should be transferred across populations or institutions.

-We expect our framework of direct relevance for medical applications where risk scores should be transferred across populations or institutions, thereby providing social value through a further personalization of care.
-Thereby, we fulfill a direct need in medical practice raised only recently \cite{finlayson2021clinician}.
-As with all real-world application in medicine, we usher for a careful use to ensure safe and reliable applications.

 \FloatBarrier